darianlee444/darianlee444/README.md

 **Power BI**: Skilled in creating interactive and insightful dashboards for data-driven decision-making.

+**R**: Talented in creating visualizations and linear regression models.

 ### Projects
 | Project Link | Project Description | Tools Used |
 |---|---|---|